Adoption of Information and Communication Technology

-AgriCat is a union catalogue developed under this project with Online computer Library Centre (OCLC) partnership.
+AgriCat is a union catalogue developed under this project with Online Computer Library Centre (OCLC) partnership.
 It provides digital access to library recourses of 38 member libraries.
-RAJUVAS is one of the three Veterinary Universities, which are partner to this consortium.
+RAJUVAS is one of the three Veterinary Universities, which are the partner to this consortium.
 AgriCat helps in locating and sharing materials among this group of libraries.
 Duplication of effort in record creation is avoided by pooling the efforts through common electronic protocols.
 Indian NARS has a very large collection of printed resources in veterinary and animal science, spread all over the country in different libraries and veterinary colleges.
 AgriCat is a common union catalogue of these valuable archives that allows sharing and online access to researchers, teachers and students and other stakeholders to which they would not otherwise have access.
-The website of e-Granth can be accessed through following web addresses www.http://egranth.ac.in/or http://www.egranth.ac.in/AgriCat.html or http://www.agricat. worldcat.org.
+The website of e-Granth can be accessed through the following web addresses www.http://egranth.ac.in/or http://www.egranth.ac.in/AgriCat.html or http://www.agricat. worldcat.org.

 NEWS & UPDATES View All

 - वेटरनरी विश्वविद्यालय में सरदार पटेल की जयंती पर “रन फाॅर यूनिटी”